parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gpt-4o-cuda-to-omp/output-5/repo/README.txt

 	Usage: ./SimpleMOC-kernel <options>
 	Options include:
-	  -t <threads>          Number of threads to run
-	  -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
+	  -t <threads>          Number of OpenMP threads to run -s <segments>         Number of segments to process -e <energy groups>    Number of energy groups
-	  -p <segs per thread>  Number of segments per OpenMP Block
+	  -p <segs per thread>  Number of segments per OpenMP thread

-	If not options are specified, then a default set of parameters will automatically be run.
+	If no options are specified, then a default set of parameters will automatically be run.
 These parameters reflect the approximate per node work load for a full core reactor simulation (the number of geometry segments has been significantly reduced to reduce runtime while preserving